COCPORN/OCore/README.md

 - Automatically register any `Service` with exposed HTTP endpoints at `http://localhost:9000/services/`
 - Automatically register any `DataEntity` with exposed HTTP endpoints at `http://localhost:9000/data/`
 - Start serving OpenApi documentation for services and data entities at `http://localhost:9000/api-docs/`
-- Setup authorization system with user tokens and
+- Setup authorization system with user tokens and api-keys (optional use)

 ## Service